Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 From Piazza di Spagna you can easily walk to Piazza del Popolo and window shopping along the way.
 Once there, take a hike up the stairs to Il Pincio, a viewpoint ideal for another photo shooting of Rome.
 You can have a break here, while sitting on the benches and enjoying the park.

-From Piazza del Popolo, take a walk across Ponte Regina Margheritta and you'll reach Via Cola di Rienzo, long street of Prati with many shops, cafés and gelaterias.
+From Piazza del Popolo, take a walk across Ponte Regina Margheritta and you'll reach Via Cola di Rienzo, long street of Prati lined with various shops, cafés and gelaterias.
 Walk towards Piazza della Risorgimento and from there you can easily walk to St Peter's Square (entry to St Peter's Basilica is free).

 Or just hop onto metro line A from Flaminio stop to Ottaviano - San Pietro and quickly reach Vatican area.